apache/arrow/docs/source/cpp/parquet.rst

 when data must be streamed as files are read and written incrementally.

-Please note that the performance of the :class:`StreamReader` and :class:`StreamWriter` classes will not be as good due to the type checking and the fact that column values are processed one at a time.
+Please note that the performance of the :class:`StreamReader` will not be as good due to the type checking and the fact that column values are processed one at a time.

 FileReader
 ----------